Jayjay-lv/Encryption-Project/Matthew_standups.md

 Today i decided to try and make a new encryption, and it failed. but i wont give yp on it yet

 we are almost at the release verison.

+## 2019-05-29

+Today Riley helped me attempt a little side project i had, i wanted to use the same ecryption prossess for encrypt 2 but use a different alphabet. it works, but only to an extent, there are problems with the encrypting however the decrypt works well

+I dont think we will be putting this in the project, as it is too finiky.